 “That’s funny, the lights should be on,” it said.
 “Hang on a tick!”

 Fluorescent lights flickered on.
 Maria squinted in the brightness, and slowly opened her eyes.
 Instead of finding herself in a deserted storeroom she expected, she was lying on the linoleum floor of a comfortable – albeit windowless – educational room, dotted with desks and festooned with trilobite-themed posters.
-Lenore was sitting on a plastic chair, a couple of metres away, looking just as confused as Maria felt.
+Luigina was sitting on a plastic chair, a couple of metres away, looking just as confused as Maria felt.

-In the doorway was a short Korean woman carrying a clipboard.
+In the doorway was a Korean woman carrying a clipboard.
 Behind her were a bunch of confused-looking teenagers.

 “Uh…” the woman said.
 “What… what’s… what is… Look, just what?”